mesubash/ToDo_Desktop_App/README.md

 with necessary fields out there.
 I have given the table schemas out there under the resources.
 Feel free to make changes for the betterment of the application.

+I have included the dummy register and forgot password scenes just to make the buttons and links fromlogin scene working, you can design and make necessary changes to make them working.

 In Short:
 Tools: